In a separate article, we explain what plugins are and how you can use these to easily enhance your web site’s capabilities.

 Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their check box, or selecting the check box next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …

-Next, choose Deactivate from the Bulk Actions drop down menu …
+Next, choose Deactivate from the Bulk Actions pull-down menu …

 Click Apply …

-All selected plugins will be deactivated …
+The selected plugins will be deactivated …

 Select all of the plugins you want to delete by either placing a tick next to their check box, or click on the checkbox next to the Plugin column header to select and delete all inactive plugins …

-A list of all selected plugins will be displayed in the Delete Plugins area.
+A list of all selected plugins will display in the Delete Plugins area.
 Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and remove all of the selected plugins …

-All plugins will be deleted …
+All selected plugins will be deleted and their associated files will be removed from your server …

 Health Check & troubleshooting